devjoe1991/mahi-native/documentation/theme/designsystem.md

 ## 📋 Overview

 This is the comprehensive design system for Mahi, ensuring consistent, modern, and accessible design across all components and screens with full dark/light mode support.
-Mahi's design system is built to reflect the concept of a personal aura: ethereal, calming, and full of life.
-It's modern, minimalistic, and elegant, prioritizing a clean user experience that feels both intuitive and uplifting.
+Mahi's design system is built to reflect the concept of a fitness-focused social app that celebrates daily effort and streaks.
+It's modern, minimalistic, and elegant, prioritizing a clean user experience that feels both intuitive and motivating.

 ---